Skip to main content

 Overview

-SomeWM provides awful.input for runtime input device configuration - a feature not available in AwesomeWM.
+SomeWM provides awful.input for runtime input device configuration, a feature not available in AwesomeWM.
+You can set global defaults that apply to all devices, and use rules to configure specific device types or individual devices differently.

 local awful = require("awful")